The Deepings School: Secondary modern school

 Deepings County Secondary Modern opened on Tuesday 9 September 1958 with 247 pupils.
 It was opened by Kesteven Education Authority, based in Sleaford.
 It cost £100,000, and it was hoped to have around 300 boys and girls.
-The headmaster was Mr E Lamb.
+The headmaster was Mr E. Lamb.
 It was co-educational, which was Kesteven's policy.
 It took in those from Market Deeping, West Deeping, Deeping St James, Langtoft, Baston and Greatford.
+The school was named The Deepings Secondary Modern School in May 1957, in consultation with Deeping St James parish council.

 Comprehensive

+In August 1971 Kesteven Council decided to make the school comprehensive from September 1972, and an 11-18 age school for 1,200.
+It was given government approval in March 1972, but some Deeping St James children had previously taken and passed the eleven plus; of these, two were given places at Bourne Grammar School.

 It became a comprehensive school from September 1972 with around 450 pupils.
 The Design Centre started construction in July 1973, to be completed by March 1974 and open by September 1974; it was a two-storey building, with two science laboratories and a staffroom, in preparation for a comprehensive intake.

-The headteacher from Easter 1972, 44-year-old John Sweet, lived in Uffington; he had taken over from Jack Lamb, and had been the deputy headteacher since 1964; John Sweet was previously head of English at a school in Devon, and was from South Wales.
-John Sweet died on 2 October 1974 in a car accident.
+The headteacher from Easter 1972, 44-year-old John Sweet, lived in Uffington; he had taken over from Mr G. Thomas, and had been the deputy headteacher since 1964; John Sweet was previously head of English at South Molton County Secondary School in Devon, and was from South Wales.
+He replaced Mr G. Thomas.

+John Sweet died on 2 October 1974 in a car accident at North Rauceby crossroads, travelling to Brant Broughton.
+He lived at 'Little Spinney'.
+The van driver, working for Lindisposables Ltd, was 25 year old Robert Woods, of 149 Parthian Avenue in Wyberton, and was taken to Grantham Hospital.
+The inquest into the accident was held at Rauceby Hospital on 3 October.
+Mr Sweet was identified by Jeffrey Coulthurst, of Ancaster, the local director of education.
+A large picture of both crashed vehicles adorned the front page of the 'Sleaford Standard', with the headline 'Teacher killed' and also the 'Stamford Mercury'.
+Mr Sweet had had an accident at North Rauceby crossroads before, in 1966, when living at 106 Eastgate in Deeping St James, being fined £15 at Sleaford magistrates in July 1966 for careless driving.
+The accident in 1966 was identical to that in 1974, from descriptions of witnesses.
+The pathologist, from Lincoln County Hospital, said that death was probably instantaneous, not helped by Mr Sweet not wearing a seatbelt.

+The new headteacher from April 1975 was John Meredith; from 1964 he had been headteacher of a British military school in West Germany.
+Mr Meredith left in the summer of 1988, and the new headteacher was David Bryars, deputy head of Wickersley Comprehensive School, and a Maths teacher.